zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Fix occasional parameters not being saved???

-CBRK_SUPPLY_CHK 894281 still required to arm, even with voxlpm???
+CBRK_SUPPLY_CHK 894281 still required to arm, even with voxlpm
+    - Requires system_power_s message for pre-flight power check
+    - Checks voltage5v_v and brick_valid fields.
+Also COM_POWER_COUNT parameter.

 Feature request: Add SoftAP mode to WiFi (In px4 support for now)
     - Do range testing on this